V-Sekai-fire/fire-smol-slimes/README.md

 Lyall's case is 41x36x7mm in dimensions, with strap handles.
 The board is 33x18mm and the battery is a 401030 lipo.

-iFire

-I saw some debate about eight trackers vs. 8+ trackers and information about receivers supporting 8+.
+iFire saw some debate about eight trackers vs. 8+ trackers and information about receivers supporting 8+.
 How many trackers would you use for game development animation motion capture?

-Lyall (1st Stacked Smolslime) — Today at 12:05

-Receivers can support 8+, official is 8.
-Mileage above 8 may vary but for me it's fine

-Can use multiple receivers to get around it if there's an issue

-And I think 20 for mocap
+Lyall (1st Stacked Smolslime) — Receivers can support 8+, official is 8.
+Mileage above 8 may vary but for me it's fine.
+Can use multiple receivers to get around it if there's an issue.
+And I think 20 for mocap.

 iFire — Today at 12:06